< Chef Lua

 “I don’t know.
 You don’t look any shade of blue to me.
 Though I do sense you are full of brown sometimes.”

 “You know, Mister Bob, one way to break up tension and deal with moments of emotional pain is with deep, conscious breathing.
-I am sure you notice the motion from each ocean wave as it passes underneath Kalea’s hulls as we sit out here moored in this beautiful lagoon today — and how she gracefully rises and falls over and over with each passing wave.
-A roiling complex of thoughts, feelings, memories, and emotions come and go, rise and fall in our minds, in an endless series just like that.”
+I am sure you notice the motion from each ocean wave as it passes underneath Kalea’s hulls while we sit out here moored in this beautiful lagoon today — and how she gracefully rises and falls over and over with each passing wave.
+Just like that, a roiling complex of thoughts, feelings, memories, and emotions come and go, rise and fall in our minds, in an endless series.”

-Lua explained that emotions can be quite disruptive to our sense of well-being and to our relationships with others.
-But conscious breathing can be a wonderful stabilizing anchor.
+Lua told us that these random emotions can be quite disruptive to our sense of well-being and to our relationships with others.
+But conscious breathing can be a wonderful stabilizer.

-“I think it would be helpful for you to have a more intimate relationship with your breathing, Mister Bob.
-Be more conscious of your breathing.”
+“I think it would be helpful for you to have a more conscious relationship with your breathing, Mister Bob.
+Be more mindful of your breath.”

-She explained that most people assume that we breathe with our lungs alone; but breathing is actually done by the whole body, with the lungs playing a relatively passive role in the whole process.
+Most people assume that we breathe with our lungs alone, she explained; but breathing is actually done by the whole body.
+The lungs play a relatively passive role in the whole process.
 They expand when the thoracic cavity is enlarged and they collapse when it is reduced.
-Proper breathing actually involves the muscles of the head, neck, thorax and abdomen; and therefore chronic tension in any part of the body's musculature interferes with proper breathing, which interferes with our feelings of well-being.
+Proper breathing actually involves the muscles of the head, neck, thorax and abdomen.
+Chronic tension in any part of the body's musculature interferes with proper breathing, which interferes with our feelings of well-being.

-The depth of our breathing also varies with emotional states.
+The depth of our breathing varies with emotional states.
 Breathing naturally becomes shallower when we are frightened, anxious, or stressed.
 And this means less oxygen enters the bloodstream.
 Breathing deepens with relaxation, pleasure, and sleep.
-The quality of our respiratory movements determines whether breathing is pleasurable or not.

-We live immersed in a fluid, she explained — just like fish in the sea — in an ocean of air we call the atmosphere.
+We live immersed in a fluid, she explained — just like fish in the sea — at the bottom of an ocean of air.
 By our breathing we are attuned and intimately connected to our surroundings.
 If we inhibit our breathing, even mildly, we isolate ourselves from the medium in which we exist.
 Perhaps that is why breath has a strong connection with spirit or soul.

-Chef Lua was a big fan of Asian cuisine and had learned a good deal about Eastern cultures and philosophies while pursuing her passion for the culinary arts.
-Lua informed us,
+Chef Lua was a big fan of Asian cuisine and had learned a good deal about Eastern cultures and philosophies while pursuing her passion for the culinary arts:

 “Did you know that in all Oriental and mystic philosophies, the breath holds the secret to the highest bliss?
 Breathing is the dominant factor in the practice of yoga and, if controlled effectively, can have a powerful calming effect.”